What is Rackspace Kubernetes-as-a-Service?

 How do I scale a Kubernetes cluster?

-Currently, node addition and recovery are performed by our Support team.
+Currently, node addition and recovery are performed by our Support personnel.
 To request that additional worker nodes be added to your Kubernetes cluster, submit a ticket in your account control panel.